agilekidz/documents/individual-report/week2/DinoPasalic.md

 By giving my input on subjects we bring up and asking people what they mean if I don’t quite understand something they said.

 ## what is my contribution towards the team’s use of Scrum?
 We have not quite started Scrum yet so I don’t know if I should answer this?
+I have participated in meetings and given input of how my tasks are going along

 ## what is my contribution towards the team’s deliveries?
 We have not started on any actual work yet so don’t know if I should answer this?
-I have been participating in meetings with the rest of the team in order to
+I have been participating in meetings with the rest of the team in order to recieve tasks and discuss with other members if im feeling stuck